AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars2.md

 # Displacement field

 We have been talking about the change in length $\delta$ as the difference between the final length, $l$, and initial length, $L$, i.e., $\delta=l-L$.
-However, the change in length can be defined in an alternate manner--a manner that is more abstract but that which can be generalized to more complicated cases, like torsion and bending.
+However, the change in length can be defined in an alternate manner--a manner that is more abstract, but that which can be generalized to more complicated cases, like torsion and bending.
 For that reason, we will explore that alternate means of defining $\delta$ below.

 ![](ClassNotes-7.jpg)